dsprogis/mask_valve/README.md

-# mask_valve
+# mask valve
-Valve developed to exhaust moist air from mask to prevent glasses from fogging.
+Valve developed to exhaust moist air from a face mask to prevent glasses from fogging.

-Hello